oracle2ndshift-susie/dvds/README.md

 File: README.md

-Purpose: This repo builds a dvd library with both viewing and options for adding or editing items in your library.
+Purpose: This repo builds a localhost dvd library with options for both viewing and adding or editing items in your library.

 History:  Susie White 2010 Created